 It took the peasants 11 years to construct a 2 m wide and 50 km long stone canal into the cliff face.

 United they stood tall.
-It is a testimony to what Chinese peasants could achieve when they were organised and inspired to work for the common good beyond their own family interest.
+It is a testimony to what Chinese peasants could achieve when they were organized and inspired to work for the common good beyond their own family interests.

 The Remains of the Utopia